RTR logo

 Silly LINE space

-Sorry Bad program
+Bad program Failed at nnn

 Strictly speaking 'Bad program' does not have an error code.
 It leaves ERR and ERL unchanged.